What is the Window of Tolerance and How It Impacts Your Life

 Stress and trauma can significantly affect your Window of Tolerance.
 Understanding these influences can help you better manage your emotional responses.

-Extreme stress, whether chronic or acute, can push you beyond your optimal zone, leading to a heightened or diminished state of arousal.
+Extreme chronic or acute stress can push you beyond your optimal zone, leading to a heightened or diminished state of arousal.

 Chronic stress, like ongoing work pressure, can slowly constrict your window, making it harder to return to a balanced state.